 A few days ago a photo popped into my feed of little Finlay, three years ago – aged three, happy and bursting with pride with a pocket chockablock full of conkers.
 His little face was beaming with excitement.
 I remember that moment vividly.
 I don’t know if I would remember it so well if there hadn’t been a photo of the moment, that’s the funny thing about memories.
 But as I watched 6 year old Finlay on our way to school this morning, I realised that not much has changed.
 He was still trying to cram as many conkers into his pocket as possible.
-He is still as happy as ever if he has a pocketful of conkers as all of our children at the moment.
+He is still as happy as ever if he has a pocketful of conkers as are all of our children at the moment.
 I wonder when that phase ends?!

 But although a pocketful of conkers does make the most delightful photo it does get a little tedious finding them all over the house and so if, like us you have so many conkers in your house that you no idea what to do with them – here a few ideas………..